-Swvl Holding Corp's indirect majority-owned subsidiaries are: Shotl Transportation S.L., a limited liability company organized under the laws of Spain, in which Swvl Holding Corp's wholly owned subsidiary Swvl Global FZE holds 55% of the outstanding equity interests; Viapool Inc., a company incorporated under the laws of the State of Delaware, in which Swvl Holding Corp's wholly owned subsidiary Swvl Global FZE holds 51% of the outstanding equity interests; Viapool SRL, a limited liability company organized under the laws of Argentina, in which Viapool Inc. owns 95% of the outstanding equity interests and Movilidad Digital SAS owns 5% of the outstanding equity interests; Movilidad Digital SAS, a simplified shares company organized under the laws of Argentina and a direct wholly owned subsidiary of Viapool Inc.; Swvl Brazil Limited, a sole ownership limited liability company organized under the laws of Brazil and a direct wholly owned subsidiary of Viapool Inc.; Swvl For Smart Transport Applications and Services LLC, a limited liability company organized under the laws of Egypt, in which Swvl Holding Corp's wholly owned subsidiary Swvl Inc. holds 99.8% of the outstanding equity interests; and Swvl Pakistan (Private) Limited, a company limited by shares organized under the laws of Pakistan, in which Swvl Holding Corp's wholly owned subsidiary Swvl Inc. holds 99.9987% of the outstanding equity interests.
+Swvl Holding Corp's indirect majority-owned subsidiaries are: Shotl Transportation S.L., a limited liability company organized under the laws of Spain, in which Swvl Holding Corp's wholly owned subsidiary Swvl Global FZE holds 55% of the outstanding equity interests; Viapool Inc., a company incorporated under the laws of the State of Delaware, in which Swvl Holding Corp's wholly owned subsidiary Swvl Global FZE holds 51% of the outstanding equity interests; Viapool SRL, a limited liability company organized under the laws of Argentina, in which Viapool Inc. owns 95% of the outstanding equity interests and Movilidad Digital SAS owns 5% of the outstanding equity interests; Movilidad Digital SAS, a simplified shares company organized under the laws of Argentina and a direct wholly owned subsidiary of Viapool Inc.; Viapool SPA, a corporation organized under the laws of Chile and a direct wholly owned subsidiary of Viapool Inc.; Swvl Brazil Limited, a sole ownership limited liability company organized under the laws of Brazil and a direct wholly owned subsidiary of Viapool Inc.; Swvl For Smart Transport Applications and Services LLC, a limited liability company organized under the laws of Egypt, in which Swvl Holding Corp's wholly owned subsidiary Swvl Inc. holds 99.8% of the outstanding equity interests; and Swvl Pakistan (Private) Limited, a company limited by shares organized under the laws of Pakistan, in which Swvl Holding Corp's wholly owned subsidiary Swvl Inc. holds 99.9987% of the outstanding equity interests.
 The minority interests in Swvl For Smart Transport Applications and Services LLC and Swvl Pakistan (Private Limited) are held by persons affiliated with Swvl solely to comply with applicable laws requiring local resident shareholders.